elcolumbio/mlrepricer/README.md

 It would be nice if we share statistic analysis and discuss them and validate them.
 The data on it's own is not valueable.

+# Where are we?
+Right now you can use existing simple rules and easy add your own rules.
+There is no framework for a multi agent problem yet.
+Right now it is only build for redis, you should be able to replace it in most parts easy.
+How long do you need for setup for the first time?

 # Where are we going?
 There won't be a service ever.
 You can see that by how flexible we build it, for datastorage, modularity.
 We rather want to take some of the heavy lifting when you handle price data.